 This easy dessert is a simple take on a summertime staple.
 Watermelon packs vitamins C and A and lycopene, a potent antioxidant.
-It’s also a great food for weight control.
-A single one-cup serving can satisfy a sweet tooth with just 49 calories, making it one of the fruits least concentrated in sugar and calories.
+Whip up this treat for your next summer gathering or when you’re in the mood for something delicious and refreshing.

 - 2 limes